TonyKioko/Pitches/README.md

 ## Setup/Installation Requirements.
 * Git clone https://github.com/TonyKioko/Pitches or download and unzip the repository from github.
 * Have python3.6 installed in your machine
-* Navigate into cloned file using the termianl.
+* Navigate into cloned file using the terminal.
 * Run python3.6 -m venv --without-pip virtual to create a virtual environment.
 * Run source virtual/bin/activate to activate the above created virtual environment.
 * To run the app, type ./start.sh from your virtual environment on the terminal.
 In your favorite browser, open the link provided by the local host.